When you start investing your money, there are a few decisions you need to be thinking about.

 Although I mentioned Warren Buffett earlier about buy and hold investing, he is also known for the value investing strategy as well.
 Like I mentioned before, you can combine more than one strategy to fit your personal finance needs!

-It could be for an example, a company that’s been around a long time and as a business performs well overall, but maybe had a bad quarter or something where investors are not paying much attention.
+It could be, for example, a company that’s been around a long time and as a business performs well overall, but maybe had a bad quarter or something where investors are not paying much attention.

 Typically, the share price is a bargain and is the time to scoop up a bunch of shares with the goal being it will have huge potential upside in a few years.